 - Funds may not be used for travel to meetings, publication costs, overhead, or indirect costs.

-- Recipients will be asked to provide a brief report of how funds were utilized within one year of disbursement.
+- Recipients will be asked to provide a brief financial report within one year of disbursement.

 Deadline & Application Procedure

 - Proposals may be submitted in English, Spanish, Portuguese, or French.
-However, all proposals must include an abstract of the project in English.
+Abstracts must be written in English.

 - Email address